-Kramer is an enthusiastic black and tan male around 2 years old who we pulled from a local shelter.
-He came into the rescue at an underweight 70 lbs and will be at his ideal weight when he gains around 15 more.
-His tall, handsome appearance gets him attention and compliments around town.
-He is affectionate around the house, is gentle when taking treats from your hand and enjoys a good belly rub when he gets one.
-His food motivation makes training him much easier.
-He understands the basics, including being housebroken, although 'down' is his least favorite.
+Kramer is an enthusiastic, fun-loving black and tan male around 2 years old who we pulled from a local shelter.
+Since coming into the rescue, he gained weight to a fit 80 lbs yet could still afford to gain a few more.
+His tall, handsome appearance gets him compliments around town.
+He is affectionate at home, gentle when taking treats from your hand and enjoys whatever attention that he can get.
+He understands basic commands and is housebroken.

-He quickly jumps into the car and enjoys riding to everywhere.
-When you're in the store, he keeps the driver's seat warm and has learned "jump in the back" as you approach to give your spot back.
-Kramer is being fostered in the Lake Tahoe area and is becoming an outdoorsy boy who is learning to be a great hiking buddy.
-It has also been entertaining watching him learn how to swim, as he is still a bit clumsy but willing to give the water a try.
+When the car door opens, he quickly jumps in, takes his spot, and enjoys rides to everywhere.
+While you're in the store, he keeps a front seat warm and has learned "jump in the back" as you approach to give your spot back.
+Kramer is being fostered in the Lake Tahoe area and has developed into an outdoorsy boy and energetic hiking buddy.
+There is no fear about getting wet, and he earns his polar bear club membership by jumping into the lake during winter.

 In his pack, he has become a bit of a party boy and can pester dogs until they comply to his festive nature.
 Kramer behaves properly on walks around town, and he does well on a leash until he sees a squirrel to chase or another dog to greet.
 He enjoys being around both male and female dogs, especially if they like to wrestle.